December Okeechobee Fishing

 Larry and Tina caught over 20 bass on their quick 6-hour fishing trip.
 Most of the fish were in the 2-4 pound range.
 The biggest bass caught weighed in at 6 pounds.

 Beds are being created.
 New grass is growing.
-Clean water is here and the big bass are being caught.
+Clean water is here and the big bass is being caught.
 This is a recipe for a great season ahead.

 I am looking forward to showing Larry and Tina another amazing trip out on the water in the near future!” – Capt Mark Shepard